Wednesday, January 18, 2012

 How Into Tea Are You?
 How Is Being Into Dance Like Being Into Tea?

 Lately I've been thinking a lot about my level of depth, interest, and focus, in various aspects of my life.
-A discussion on the Tea Trade Forums and an LA Times story on rare tea enthusiasts sparked some of this thought.
+A discussion on the Tea Trade Forums led me to an LA Times story on rare tea enthusiasts, which sparked some of this thought.
 When I first started working on RateTea, I was interested in tea, but was early on in the process of learning about it.
 Now, I know a fair amount about tea, having spent a few years researching it in a fairly intense manner, sampling different teas, and becoming tied into the tea industry in various ways.
 But I would not consider myself a tea expert, and I regularly encounter people who know far more about tea than I do, and perhaps more importantly, who are more into tea.

 These people are more excited about tea than me.
 Tea is their passion.
 I will be the first to admit, tea is not my passion.
 Yes, that's right, I'm not that into tea.
 Just how much am I into tea?
 I'm into tea in much the same way I'm into dance.
 Here is a picture of one of the styles of dance that I like to do regularly, called lindy hop, a type of swing dance.
 This photo was taken at Rittenhop, an event run by the Lindy and Blues organization, whose tuesday night dances I nearly always attend: